Spanish Language - Beginner

 ?
 Identifying yourself and other people.
 Asking for and giving personal information (name, surname, age, profession, nationality, civil status, etc.).

 ?
 Describing people's physical appearance.
 Asking for and giving succinct information about people's character.

 ?
-Asking for and giving general information about places: location with respect to other places, what they are like and how to get there.
+Asking for and giving general information about places: situation in relation to other places, what they are like and how to get there.
 Methods of transport.

 ?
 Asking for and giving the necessary information for buying something: quality, quantity, colour, size, price.

 ?
-Asking for and giving information about activities: what somebody is doing, what is happening at a specific time, daily routines.
+Asking for and giving information about daily routines.

 ?
 Expressing tastes and preferences.

 ?
 Proposing an activity.
 Agreeing to the terms of a meeting: place, day and time.

 ?
 Asking how to say something in Spanish.

 ?
 Asking and telling how to spell a word and which punctuation signs are necessary.